ATTPC/Spyral/docs/user_guide/phases/cluster.md

-# The Second Phase: Clustering
+# The Second Phase: ClusterPhase

 Once point clouds have been created in the first phase, the next phase aims to break the point clouds into clusters.
 Clusters are collections of points which are presumed to belong to a single particle trajectory.
 Clustering is a very common form of unsupervised machine learning, clustering takes a dataset and applies labels to samples (points) based on the features (coordinates, charge).
 In this phase we make use of the [scikit-learn](https://scikit-learn.org/stable/modules/clustering.html#clustering) algorithms.